10 Things You'll Spend Less on in Retirement

 We spend a lot of time worrying about running out of cash in retirement.
 But you might be surprised to see some of the things you'll find yourself spending less on in your golden years.

-A popular rule of thumb suggests that retirees need 80% of their preretirement income to make ends meet, and some experts encourage saving even more to avoid running out of money.
-In the face of such daunting goals, 53% of preretirees say they plan on working past age 65 to ensure that they have enough money, according to the Transamerica Center for Retirement Studies.
+A popular retirement guideline suggests retirees need 80% of their preretirement income to make ends meet, and some experts encourage saving even more to avoid running out of money.
+Facing such daunting goals, 53% of preretirees say they plan on working past age 65 to ensure that they have enough money, according to the Transamerica Center for Retirement Studies.

 But the 80% rule isn’t for everybody, and it may lead to inflated savings goals that cause undue anxiety as you plan for retirement.
-Consumer spending decreases significantly as you age.
-Data from the Bureau of Labor Statistics shows that the average retired household spends 25% less than the average working household.
+Consumer spending actually decreases -- significantly -- as you age.
+Data from the Bureau of Labor Statistics shows the average retired household spends 25% less than the average working household.

-Life has turned upside down during the pandemic, with many of us working from our computers.
+Life has turned upside down during the pandemic, with many of us working from our computers at home.

-If you’re still working remotely, that’s pretty much what your transportation life will look like in retirement: You’ll be using your vehicles far less — my household went down to one car during the mandatory stay-at-home period, and we've remained so.
+If you’re still working remotely, that’s pretty much what your transportation life will look like in retirement: You’ll be using your vehicles far less -- my household temporoirly went down to one car during the mandatory stay-at-home period.
 Plus: no more long commutes in rush-hour traffic.
 Pre-pandemic, the average worker spent roughly an hour a day commuting (in my case, three!)

 For many, saying goodbye to rush-hour traffic and long commutes is a highlight of retirement.

-Not only will you be spending less on gas, you’ll also be saving money on vehicle maintenance (and bus and rail fare).
+Not only will you be spending less on gas, you’ll also be saving money on vehicle maintenance, insurance and registration (as well as bus and rail fare).
 Before retirement (and the pandemic), the average working household spent $9,761 each year on transportation.
 That number drops to $6,814 for the average retired household, a 30.2% decrease in household spending, according to the most recent data from the Bureau of Labor Statistics.

 A caution though: Although household spending on apparel decreases overall in retirement, Marguerita Cheng, the chief executive officer at Blue Ocean Global Wealth, says that she sees spikes in spending from recently retired clients who feel the need to update casual wardrobes in the first few years of retirement.